DeebalakshmiMathan/DeebalakshmiMathan/README.md

 - 👋 Hi, I’m Deebalakshmi Mathan
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Fullstack
-- 🌱 I’m currently working as a Forntend Delveloper at Vicara
+- 🌱 I’m currently working as a SDE at Vicara

 <!---